A Love to Kill: Synopsis

 Kang Bok-gu (Rain) is a skilled K-1 fighter.
 However, he has never tried to win a single fight, as he has no desire for the attention that will come with a title.
 He lives in the same house with Han Da-jung (Kim Sa-rang), who saved him from a fire when they were teenagers.
 Racked by guilt that she became scarred as a result and knowing her love for him, Bok-gu intends to spend the rest of his life with her, even though he is not in love with her.
 After years of being estranged from his older brother Kang Min-gu (Kim Young-jae), Bok-gu finally reconciles with him.
 However, the reunion is short-lived.
 Min-gu attempts suicide upon learning of the engagement of his ex-girlfriend, Cha Eun-suk (Shin Min-ah).

-Eun-suk is an upcoming actress.
+Eun-suk is an up-and-coming actress.
 Caught in a compromising position with Kim Joon-sung (Lee Ki-woo), heir to a large conglomerate, she is forced into an engagement with him.
 As Min-gu lies in a vegetative state, Bok-gu learns of his relationship with Eun-suk.
 Min-gu had taken care of Eun-suk and her family, often helping them out financially, before Eun-suk became a famous actress.
 Bok-gu incorrectly assumes that Eun-suk is a social climber who broke up with Min-gu upon achieving success because she thought he would be a burden.
 Bok-gu blames her for Min-gu's current state and vows revenge.